ld457/NASDAQ-Index-Prediction/Project_proposal.md

 # Salary Prediction

 ### Target:
 Prediction task is to determine whether a person makes over 50K a year.
+And we also want to find out which model can do the best classification.

 ### Attribute Information:
 Listing of attributes: >50K, <=50K.